Ed-von-Schleck/shoco/README.md

 _shoco_ works for me – but I'd have only tested it on x86_64 Linux.
 Feedback on how it runs on other systems, especially Windows, would be highly appreciated!
 If it fails, it's a bug (and given the size of the project, it should be easy to fix).
 Other than that, there's a few issues that could stand some improvements:

 * There should be more tests, because there's _never_ enough tests.
 Ever.
-Patches are highly welcome!
+Patches are very welcome!
 * Tests should include table generation.
 As that involves re-compilation, these should probably written as a Makefile, or in bash or Python (maybe using `ctypes` to call the _shoco_-functions directly).
 * The Python script for table generation should see some clean-up, as well as documentation.
 Also it should utilize all cpu cores (presumably via the `multiprocess`-module).
 This is a good task for new contributers!
 * Again for table generation: Investigate why _pypy_ isn't as fast as should be expected.